 The House Appropriations Committee, in its report (H.Rept.
-114-577 of May 19, 2016) on H.R.
-5293, recommends the funding levels shown in the HAC column of Table 5.
+115-219 of July 13, 2017) on H.R.
+3219, recommended the funding levels for the Columbia-class program shown in the HAC column of Table 4.
+The paragraph in H.R.
+3219 as reported that makes appropriations for the Shipbuilding and Conversion, Navy (SCN) account includes this proviso: